bitbytebytes/B_Loader/README.md

 Works with the latest versions of the [VostokMods Mod Loader](https://modworkshop.net/mod/49779) and the [Metro Mod Loader](https://modworkshop.net/mod/55623)

-Allows for easily adding shelters and maps to the base game via a single function call with a simple signature:
+Allows modders to easily add shelters and maps to the base game via a single function call with a simple signature:

 ```
+# ModMain.gd:

+extends Node

 func _ready():
     Loader.add_shelter({
         "map_name": "Apartment",